Fall Orange Endive Salad

 Recipe Tips

 • You can prepare the salad ahead of time.
-Layer the ingredients, and transfer to the refrigerator to keep it chilled.
+Layer the ingredients, cover and transfer to the refrigerator to keep it chilled.

 • Then make the dressing, store it in a small mason jar, and keep it chilled as well.